alexandair/entra-powershell-docs/docs/conceptual/manage-apps.md

 To manage apps with Microsoft Entra PowerShell, you need:

 - A Microsoft Entra user account.
-If you don't already have one, you can [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+If you don't already have one, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - Grant yourself the least privileged delegated permission indicated for the operation.
 - Microsoft Entra PowerShell module installed.
 Follow the [Install Microsoft Entra PowerShell module](installation.md) guide to install the module.